AyuubMohamud/Biriq/rtl/frontend/frontend.md

 ## Decode

-This stage takes a RISC-V instructions and translates them into the necessary control signals that the CPU's backend can easily use.
+This stage takes the RISC-V instructions and translates them into the necessary control signals that the CPU's backend can easily use.
 This mainly applies to the RISC-V arithmetic instructions, which are translated from their func7/func3 forms into a standard encoding used by the CPU's backend.

 Also detected here are ECALL and EBREAK, which are translated into the appropriate exception code.